 Bridge is not my WHOLE life, at least not yet.
 But I am having a lot of fun playing in tournaments in the West.
 I used to run a couple duplicate bridge games in Hayward and San Leandro in the 70s and early 80s and partnered with other bridge club owners.
 I "retired" from bridge in 1981 just before getting married.
 About 20 years later I started playing like a maniac again.
-After getting into Genealogy recently, I've cut back a bit on my bridge playing, but still like to attend local special events.
+After getting into Genealogy in 2007y, I've cut back a bit on my bridge playing, but still like to attend local special events.

 I've served on my local ACBL Board of Directors in South County and Diablo Valley Units.
 I have authored a number of web sites to help bridge club directors get their results on the internet and advertise unit bridge events.
 The three local (to me) ACBL Units are:

 - Unit 500 - Southern Alameda County http://unit500.org